-- 3. List the letters of all the converging lenses.
-4. List the letters of all the discussion - 4.
-List the letters of all the diverging lenses. - 5.
-Use refraction principles to sketch an approximate path of light as it enters and exits the lens.
+- 3. List the letters of all the converging lenses. - 4.
+List the letters of all the diverging lenses.

+5. Use refraction principles to sketch an approximate path of light as it enters and exits the lens.
 Think FST and SFA.
 Trace the path of the rays into, through and out of the lens.
 Repeat the procedure for the light rays exiting the lens and trace the emerging light rays.
 Place arrowheads on all light rays.